flowcommerce/examples-shopify/tapcart-integration/README.md

 }
 ```

-## Redirecting to Flow Checkout UI
+## Redirecting to Flow Checkout UI with a Shopify Cart
 Sending users with a Shopify cart to Flow Checkout UI is done with our Shopify cart conversion API.
 POST to https://api.flow.io/${organization_id}/experiences/${experience}/shopify/cart/checkouts containing a shopify_cart object in the body. shopify_cart can be pulled directly from Shopify API and replace the experience and organization_id tokens with values taken from the the active session for the user being redirected.
 This session data should already be stored from the geolocation step earlier.

 Below is a reflection of the Shopify objects expected for this checkout redirect to work properly: